madeofpendletonwool/Pinepods-Docs/docs/tutorial-basics/browsing-podcasts.md

 Consistent across all pages:
 - **Completion Status**: Visual indicators for completed episodes
 - **Progress Bars**: Show partial listening progress
-- **Action States**: Clear indicators for saved, queued, and downloaded episodes
-- **Loading States**: Smooth loading animations and placeholders

 ### Responsive Design
 - **Mobile Optimization**: Touch-friendly interfaces on all pages
 - **Desktop Enhancement**: Hover states and larger click targets on desktop
 - **Adaptive Layouts**: Content adjusts to different screen sizes
 - **Gesture Support**: Swipe and touch gestures on mobile devices

-## Browsing Best Practices

-### Efficient Navigation
-1. **Start with Feed**: Use the Feed page to discover new content daily
-2. **Organize with Queue**: Plan your listening sessions using the Queue
-3. **Bookmark with Saved**: Save interesting episodes for future reference
-4. **Manage with Podcasts**: Use the Podcasts page for subscription management
-5. **Optimize with Downloads**: Download frequently-accessed content

-### Content Discovery
-- **Regular Feed Checks**: Check your feed regularly for new episodes
-- **Podcast Exploration**: Browse individual podcasts to discover older episodes
-- **Search Integration**: Use search to find specific content across all pages
-- **Status Tracking**: Pay attention to visual indicators to track your progress

-### Organization Strategies
-- **Queue Planning**: Build themed queues for different moods or activities
-- **Saved Collections**: Use saved episodes to create topic-based collections
-- **Download Management**: Download episodes for commutes or areas with poor connectivity
-- **Regular Cleanup**: Periodically review and clean up your saved episodes and queue

 ## Integration with Audio Player